kaka-ruto/dotfiles/README.md

 You can find my tmuxinator config files in `config/tmuxinator/`

+Press `prefix + I` (capital i) to install configured tmux plugins such as tmux-resurrect and tmux-yank.

 ## Questions

 If you have questions, notice issues, or would like to see improvements, please open an [issue](https://github.com/borenho/dotfiles/issues/new) and I'm happy to help you out!